gabrielmelo/tasks-web/README.md

 1. **State Management**
    - Understanding how to use the `useState` hook to manage the application's state.
-   - Learning about the importance of keeping the state immutable to ensure predictable behavior.
+   - Learning about keeping the state immutable to ensure predictable behavior.

 2. **Immutability**
    - Understanding how to update the state without mutating the original data using methods like `map`, `filter`, and the spread operator (`...`).